bmooreitul/slickPdfViewer/README.md

 ### Demo
 You can see a demo here https://laraveldocs.itulbuild.com/examples/slickPdfViewer/1 <br>
 > [!NOTE]
-> Please note codepen blocks the print and download functionality in the preview because the pdf is not hosted on the same domain.
+> Download functionality only works when the pdf is hosted on the same domain
-> This package doesnt currently support cross domain printing and/or download functionality.
-> To ensure print and download functionality work, you must host the pdf on the same domain.